lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

 # Sequence Analysis Workflow

-The steps below outline the analysis performed on the sequence data, from raw reads to variant calling.
-It also includes the sample and population diversity metric calculation steps, as well as steps to identify and mask repeats in the reference genome.
+The steps below outline the analysis performed on the sequence data including:
+- processing raw reads through to variant calling
+- calculating sample and population diversity metrics
+- identifying and masking repeats in the reference genome
+- estimating variance explained by SNPs

+## Processing raw reads through to variant calling

 #### 1. Obtained raw reads from Stanford Genomic Sequencing Center
 Included 470 .fastq.gz files (1 forward, 1 reverse for each of 235 samples)